jotalevi/CanoeJs/readme.md

-# Canoe 🛶
+# CanoeJs 🛶

-Canoe is a lightweight, flexible UI framework designed for building dynamic web applications with a **Widget-based** approach.
+CanoeJs is a lightweight, flexible UI framework designed for building dynamic web applications with a **Widget-based** approach.
 It follows a **Flutter-inspired layout system** and utilizes an **efficient DOM diffing algorithm** for optimized rendering.

 ## 🚀 Features
 - **Widget-Based System**: Components extend a `Widget` interface, ensuring consistency.